-Redetermination of set aside payments (made under section 1(3) (d)) to the Board
+10.17 Redetermination of set aside payments made under section 1(3) (d) to the Board

-This process will reflect any variations in the activity that was used to establish the set-aside budget.
+This process will reflect any variations in the activity that was used to establish the setaside budget.
 Any cost variations will be managed in the same way as overspends and underspends within the Operational Budgets as specified above.

-Use of Capital Assets
+10.18 Use of Capital Assets

-The Board, the health board and the council will ensure there is awareness of all capital assets which will be used in the delivery of the Strategic Plan.
+The Board, NHS Lothian and the Council will ensure there is awareness of all capital assets which will be used in the delivery of the Strategic Plan.